JCarr172/fundamental_project/README.md

 #
 ### **Testing**

 The testing of the python code was done using Pytest to run different tests.
 Unit tests are designed to assert that if a function is run, it produces a known output.
-Using Jenkins these tests are run every time something is pushed up to GitHub adn Jenkins will produce a report detailing whether any of the tests were successful or not.
+Using Jenkins these tests are run every time something is pushed up to GitHub and Jenkins will produce a report detailing whether any of the tests were successful or not.
 Pytest can also give a coverage report to show how many lines of code was tested.
 Below is a copy of the coverage report.

 ![Testing coverage](https://i.imgur.com/wnBKeja.png)